Non-intervention in the Spanish Civil War: Non-Intervention Committee

-On 12 November 1936, significant changes were put in place to the functioning of the Committee with the ratification of plans to post observers to Spanish frontiers and ports to prevent breaches of the agreement.
+On 12 November 1936, significant changes were put in place to the functioning of the committee with the ratification of plans to post observers to Spanish frontiers and ports to prevent breaches of the agreement.
 That had been delayed by Italian and German demands for air transport to be included, which was perhaps a delaying tactic because of the impossibility to doing so effectively.
 Russian military aid now being transported to Spain were noticed.
 France and Britain split on whether to recognise Franco's forces as a belligerent, as the British wanted, or to fail to do, as the French wanted.
 On 18 November, that was subsumed by the news that the Italian and the German governments had recognised the Nationalists as the true government of Spain.
 A British bill preventing exports of arms to Spain by British ships from anywhere was signed.
 Yvon Delbos requested mediation; at the same time, the Republic appealed to the Council of the League of Nations for assistance.
-US President Franklin Roosevelt, who was also approached, ruled out US interference with the words '[there should be] no expectation that the United States would ever again send troops or warships or floods of munitions and money to Europe'.
+U.S. President Franklin Roosevelt, who was also approached, ruled out U.S. interference with the words "[there should be] no expectation that the United States would ever again send troops or warships or floods of munitions and money to Europe".
 On 4 December, France and Britain approached Italy, Germany, Russia and Portugal to request mediation.
 An armistice would be called, a commission sent to Spain and, after a plebiscite, a government featuring those uninvolved in the war (such as Salvador de Madariaga) would be established.
 The considerable number of German soldiers in Spain, at least 5,000, was now clear, but Italy and Germany were opposed to isolated discussion of the matter.

 On 10 December 1936, Álvarez put the Republic's case to the League of Nations, further demanding that the League condemn the Italian and German decision to recognise the Nationalists.
 He pointed to the risk of the Spanish war spreading and suggested that the Non-Intervention Committee was ineffective.
 That charge was denied by Lord Cranborne and Édouard Viénot, the British and French representatives respectively, who appealed to the League to endorse the mediation plan.
 The League condemned intervention, urged its council's members to support non-intervention and commended mediation.
-It then closed discussion on Spain, leaving it to the Committee.
+It then closed discussion on Spain, leaving it to the committee.
 The mediation plan, however, was soon dropped.
-Britain and France continued to consider and to put forward plans to prevent foreign volunteers outside the Committee.
+Britain and France continued to consider and to put forward plans to prevent foreign volunteers outside the committee.